Lewisw3/Intracellular-Lasers---Peak-Fitting/README.md

 # Intracellular-Lasers---Peak-Fitting
-Developed as part of MPhys thesis at University of St Andrews
+A few sample scripts used to analyse experimental data for my MPhys thesis at University of St Andrews.